hernantz/blog/content/introducing-pak.md

 https://utcc.utoronto.ca/~cks/space/blog/linux/MicrosoftTeamsBadArrogance

 Los packetes se pueden obtener de distintos repos/mirrors (http/ipfs/torrent/etc), that return a URI (http link, magnet link, etc) for a given key (package name)

+Pak is a runtime environment manager.
+An environment is defined in a Pakfile it might list dependencies of `.pak` files that can be pinned in a Pakfile.lock

+System directories should be mounted as RO.
+To avoid malicius packages from globally altering the system.